Pakistan's monsoon flooding death toll rises to 220 as forecasters warn of more rain to come

 “A stream near Pir Baba village in Buner swelled without warning.
 At first, we thought it was a normal flash flood, but when tons of rocks came crashing down with the water, 60 to 70 houses were swept away in moments,” Khan told The Associated Press, adding that many bodies were left mutilated.

-“Our police station was washed away too and if we hadn’t climbed to higher ground, we would not have survived."
+“Our police station was washed away too and if we hadn’t climbed to higher ground, we would not have survived," Khan said.

 Pakistan’s Meteorological Department predicted torrential rains in the coming days and warned that monsoon activity was likely to intensify from Sunday onwards, including in the north and northwest.